macoj/graphml2metis/README.md

 # graphml2metis
-This simple tool reads a graphml file and spits it out in METIS format.
+This simple tool reads a Graphml file and spits it out in METIS format.